Christianity is the enemy of science.

 John Ray, The Wisdom of God Manifested in the Works of Creation, Part II, etc. (London: J.F.
 Dove, 1827), 246.

 John William Draper is an example of an author who tried to equate Christianity with scientific oppression.
 In his book, History of the Conflict Between Religion and Science, he cast the Galileo incident “not as divisions between different scientists, but as theologians on the one side and scientists on the other, and they were made to typify all relations between the two groups” [Jonathan Hill, Zondervan Handbook to the History of Christianity, (Grand Rapids, MI: Zondervan, 2006), 36].
-Andrew Dickson White also attempted to assert this “conflict theory” between religion and science in his book, A History of the Warfare of Science with Theology in Christendom, but Gary Ferngren, in his 2002 volume on the relationship between science and religion, dispels this myth: “While some historians had always regarded the Draper-White thesis as oversimplifying and distorting a complex relationship, in the late twentieth century it underwent a more systematic reevaluation.
+Andrew Dickson White also attempted to assert this “conflict theory” between and science and religion in his book, A History of the Warfare of Science with Theology in Christendom, but Gary Ferngren, in his 2002 volume on the relationship between science and religion, dispels this myth: “While some historians had always regarded the Draper-White thesis as oversimplifying and distorting a complex relationship, in the late twentieth century it underwent a more systematic reevaluation.
 The result is the growing recognition among historians of science that the relationship of religion and science has been much more positive than is sometimes thought.
 Although popular images of controversy continue to exemplify the supposed hostility of Christianity to new scientific theories, studies have shown that Christianity has often nurtured and encouraged scientific endeavor, while at other times the two have co-existed without either tension or attempts at harmonization.
 If Galileo and the Scopes trial come to mind as examples of conflict, they were the exceptions rather than the rule.”
 [Gary Ferngren, “Introduction,” Science and Religion: A Historical Introduction (Baltimore: John Hopkins University Press, 2002), ix.]